aurelio1/openhab-addons/bundles/org.openhab.binding.airq/README.md

 <img src="src/main/resources/configuration.png" />

-The corresponding configuration in the .thing file will be explained later.

 ## Channels

 The air-Q Thing offers access to all sensor data of the air-Q, according to its version.
 This includes also the Maximum Error per sensor value.